Leiomyoma; Fibromyoma; Myoma; Fibroids; Uterine bleeding - fibroids; Vaginal bleeding - fibroids

 - Periods that may last longer than normal

 - Feeling fullness or pressure in your lower belly

 Often, you can have fibroids and not have any symptoms.
 Your health care provider may find them during a physical exam or other test.
 Fibroids often shrink and cause no symptoms in women who have gone through menopause.
 A recent study also showed that some small fibroids shrink in premenopausal women.

 Your provider will perform a pelvic exam.
-This may show that you have a change in the shape of your womb.
+This may show that you have a change in the shape and size of your womb.

 Fibroids are not always easy to diagnose.
 Being obese may make fibroids harder to detect.
 You may need these tests to look for fibroids:

 - Ultrasound uses sound waves to create a picture of the uterus.